The festivities in honor of the Holy Blood (Sang Santíssima), patron saint of the city, are the major festivals of Dénia.

 The big day: La Santíssima Sang

 Wednesday is the Day of the Santíssima Sang.
 Religious acts predominate, with the celebration of a mass in the morning and the procession through the city center in the afternoon.
-Another of the unavoidable appointments that day is the concert of the Agrupació Artística Musical, which brings together thousands of people.
+Another of the unavoidable appointments that day is the concert of the Agrupació Artística Musical, which brings together hundreds of people.

 Day of the elderly